- Vegetables: cucurbits, tomatoes

 - Production Systems: general crop production

 Objective 1.
-Develop and validate new low tunnel technologies.
+Development and validation of new low tunnel technologies.

 Objective 2.
 Conduct an economic analysis of the production systems.

 Objective 3.
-Deliver information to growers and the scientific community.
+Deliver information to growers and scientific community.

 The goal of this study is to improve profitability of fresh market vegetables in Michigan and the North Central Region.
 Low tunnels technologies will be used to modify climate, in order to grow warm season crops for early harvest when prices are competitive.
 Short-term outcomes include developing the best low tunnel configuration to promote the most frost protection and plant growth enhancement earlier in the season.
 The expected intermediate-term outcomes include enhancing the knowledge and skills of growers in using plastic mulch and low tunnels to modify climate in states such as Michigan.
 Potential long-term outcomes of this project will impact vegetable industry competiveness by reducing risk of crop frost damage, extending the season, and improving profitability.
 Short and intermediate term outcomes will be measured by new findings from the project, grower attendance at meetings, and grower feedback.